 - Choosing the appropriate the Reference (Model) Plan from the library of pre-prepared care plans

 - Converting the chosen plan into an Actual (Operations) Plan by customizing it to cater for the special needs of the patient

 The care provider uses his/her own special knowledge, skills and discretion to choose and modify the plan that matches the needs of the individual patient.
 He/she then ensures that the plan is carried out.
 The desired outcomes are monitored and if necessary the plan is rectified based on the response and outcome achieved.

-For the care provider, the use of pre-designed plans provides many advantages including:
+For the care provider, the use of pre-designed (pre-prepared) plans provides many advantages including: